Automatic generation of crystal structure descriptions

 Robocrystallographer is a tool to generate text descriptions of crystal structures.
 Similar to how a real-life crystallographer would analyse a structure, robocrystallographer looks at the symmetry, local environment, and extended connectivity when generating a description.
 The package includes utilities for identifying molecule names, component orientations, heterostructure information, and more…

-Alternatively, a structure file can be specified in place of a Materials Project id.
-Robocrystallographer supports the same file formats as pymatgen, including the Crystallographic Information Format (CIF), and common electronic structure package formats such as POSCAR files.
-More information can be found on the command-line interface page.
+Alternatively, a structure file can be specified in place of an mp-id.
+Robocrystallographer supports the same file formats as pymatgen, including the Crystallographic Information Format (CIF), and common electronic structure package formats such as POSCAR.

 The two core classes in robocrystallographer are:

-StructureCondenser: to condense the structure into an descriptive JSON representation.
+StructureCondenser: to condense the structure into an intermediate JSON representation.

 StructureDescriber: to turn the condensed structure into a text description.